 Environmental Protection Agency (EPA).

-This action is effective as of December 1, 2015.
-EPA expects to make non-competitive grant awards to states and tribes which apply during fiscal year 2016.
+The FY 2020 grant funding guidance is applicable as of October 1, 2019.
+EPA expects to make non-competitive grant awards to states and tribes which apply during FY 2020.

 Start Further Info